irecsys/RecData/README.md

+# RecData
-# RecData: A List of Data Sets for Research on Recommender Systems
+A List of Data Sets for Research on Recommender Systems
 ## Table of Contents

 * ITM-Rec: An Open Data Set for Educational Recommender Systems